Hours of Operation:

 The Wheathouse Exhibit Gallery

-The 1880s wheathouse, with two-stories, a board and batten front door, and six-over-six sashes, was originally used to store unprocessed grain, conveyed to the mill through chutes.
+The 1880s wheathouse, with two-stories, a board and batten front door, and six-over-six sash windows, was originally used to store extra grain or damp grain.
+Inside, the building still contains the original grain hopper and elevator used to move wheat up to the attic, then down a pipe into the mill (the pipe no longer exists).
 On the first floor visitors will find exhibits devoted to architectural elements from historic houses in the county and the legacy of C. H. Lester (1849-1940), the area’s most significant early architect.
-The George “Cape” Elder Collection, of miniature hand-carved buildings, is featured on the second floor.
-Bound for the Smithsonian, the collection was put up for auction when negotiations fell through after Elder’s death.
-When the auctioneer realized the Catawba County Historical Association was bidding on the collection, he “made arrangements,” and a hat was then passed around, which covered most of the difference.
-During the Murray’s Mill Harvest Folk Festival, the wheathouse hosts local artists and their work and welcomes traveling exhibits throughout the year.
+The second floor has examples of furniture made in the county and other folk art.
+During the Murray’s Mill Harvest Folk Festival, the wheathouse hosts local artists and their work and welcomes traveling exhibits and events throughout the year.

 The John Murray House